No-holds-barred comedian Joan Rivers dies at age 81

 Most recently, Rivers was the host of cable television channel E!’s “Fashion Police,” commenting on the unfortunate red carpet choices of Hollywood celebrities.

-Actress Anna Kendrick, a target of the comedian’s barbed comments, said she will be truly missed.
+Actress Anna Kendrick, a target of Rivers’ barbed comments, said she will be truly missed.

 “RIP Joan Rivers.
 Being publicly told that my dress is hideous will never feel quite as awesome,” she tweeted.

-(In this corrected version of the story, the date of Robin Williams’s death has been changed to Aug.
-11 from Aug.
-13 in paragraph five)

-Additonal reporting by Eric Kelsey and Piya Sinha-Roy in Los Angeles; Editing by Jonathan Oatis, Ken Wills and Sonya Hepinstall
+Additonal reporting by Eric Kelsey and Piya Sinha-Roy in Los Angeles; Editing by Jonathan Oatis